awsdocs/amazon-transcribe-developer-guide/doc_source/channel-id.md

 ## Transcribing multi\-channel audio streams<a name="channel-id-stream"></a>

-You can transcribe audio from separate channels in either HTTP/2 or WebSocket streams using the [StartStreamTranscription](API_streaming_StartStreamTranscription.md) operation
+You can transcribe audio from separate channels in either HTTP/2 or WebSocket streams using the [StartStreamTranscription](API_streaming_StartStreamTranscription.md) API\.

 By default, you can transcribe streams with two channels\.
 You can request a quota increase if you need to transcribe streams that have more than two channels\.
 For information about requesting a quota increase, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.

 ### Transcribing multi\-channel audio in an HTTP/2 stream<a name="channel-id-http2"></a>

-To transcribe multi\-channel audio in an HTTP/2 stream, use the [StartStreamTranscription](API_streaming_StartStreamTranscription.md) operation and specify the following:
+To transcribe multi\-channel audio in an HTTP/2 stream, use the [StartStreamTranscription](API_streaming_StartStreamTranscription.md) API and specify the following:
 + `LanguageCode` \- The language code of the audio\.
 + `MediaEncoding` \- The encoding of the audio\.
 + `EnableChannelIdentification` \- `true`